 * Any injury should be reported to the job steward right away.
 It may or may not seem worth it, but report it anyway.
 If it becomes a bigger injury later, you are going to want that paperwork for Workman's Compensation.
 If it is not filed within time limits, you may be ineligible.

 * Minor first aid is always available.
 Take advantage of it for everyone's safety and health.

-* Remember that a forklift driver never has perfect field of vision, but when a forklift has a full load, it is very limited.
-Get out of his way!
+* Remember that a forklift driver never has perfect field of vision, but when a forklift has a full load, the driver's vision is very limited.
+Get out of their way!

 * If you will be working more than a few feet off the floor, whether on the grid, flyrail, or only a ladder, there is always a chance of dropping something on someone.

 Empty your pockets of ALL items unnecessary to the job.
 Leave your wallet, phone and other personal items in your car or with a trusted co-worker.